jabbarman/evolving-social-intelligence/README.md

 - **Foraging efficiency** – Mean and max food discovery rates alongside total food consumed per logging window
 - **Lineage health** – Active vs. extinct founding lines, dominant lineages, Simpson diversity index, and generation depth

-All metrics are written to `experiments/logs/metrics.json`, while lineage summaries live in `experiments/logs/lineage_stats.json` and `experiments/logs/lineage_tree.json`.
-Explore them with the new `notebooks/behavioral_analysis.ipynb` notebook or your favorite analysis tools.
+All metrics are written to `experiments/logs/metrics.json`, while lineage summaries live in `experiments/logs/lineage_stats.json` and the SQLite database `experiments/logs/lineage.db`.
+Explore them with the new `notebooks/behavioral_analysis.ipynb` notebook or your favorite analysis tools (or connect to the SQLite database directly for richer queries).

 For long runs, the helper script `scripts/plot_behavioral_trends.py` streams the large `metrics.json` file and produces a down-sampled trend plot: